wix/Detox/docs/Troubleshooting.RunningTests.md

     throw err;
 ```

 **Solution:** This error means that your version of Node does not support `async-await` syntax.
-You should do one of the two:
+You should do the following:

-1. Update Node to a version **higher than 7.6.0**, these versions will provide native support for async-await.
+1. Update Node to a version **8.3.0 or higher**.

 <br>